deepseek-ai/DeepSeek-V3/README_WEIGHTS.md

 - **Composition**:
   - Additional MTP Modules defined by the `num_nextn_predict_layers` field.
 In this model, the value is set to 1.
 - **Parameter Count**:
-  - Parameters: **11.5B unique parameters**, excluding the shared 0.9B Embedding and 0.9B output Head).
+  - Parameters: **11.5B unique parameters**, excluding the shared 0.9B Embedding and 0.9B output Head.
   - Activation parameters: **2.4B** (including the shared 0.9B Embedding and 0.9B output Head).

 #### Structural Details